arestivo/slides/markdown/javascript.md

 foo(1, 2) // 1 2 3
 ```

 It can also be used to bind **parameters**.
-In this case it returns a function with only one parameter:
+In this case, it returns a function with only one parameter:

 ```javascript
 const baz = bar.bind('this', 'first')